DJ H ‘The Bass Project’ EP – Originally released on Dance Force Records in 1993 – Vinyl Fanatiks 006.

 With the rise of the internet and Youtube the ‘Bass Project’ EP started to become something of a cult record, a rarity so obscure that huge amounts of money were changing hands for the limited copies still around, with copies presently on Discogs for up to £600!
 It wasnt until Danny decided a couple of years ago to look his record up on Youtube that he noticed the interest it had generated over the past 20+ years.
 He was blown away!

 So, around January 2019, Vinyl Fanatiks steps in and after a few emails and a little bit of coaxing, we managed to persuade Danny to authorise us to reissue the EP for him.
 Unfortunately the masters are long gone and there was no other way to remaster the EP other than from a vinyl copy.
 But due to the problematic original mixdown it wasnt possible to release the record as it was.
 So we then spent months trying to source the original samples, though Danny couldnt remember many of them as it was so long ago!
 Once a good part of the samples were located we drafted in the old skool don that is Ellis Dee who painstakingly spent 21 hours (yes, you read that correctly, 21 hours!!!) layering the samples, editing the drums and levelling out the mix on all 3 tracks (he probably could of got this done quicker had it not been my hardcore OCD that was always finding something to change!)
 The structure, edits and breakdowns are true to the original, layered on top of the original vinyl master, to retain an essence of the original mix and the 8bit Amiga vibes.
 The final tracks were sent to Danny for approval who felt the new versions were a dramatic improvement to the 1993 version, which is credit to Ellis Dee’s abilities.
 Thanks must be given to Alexander Herring from Germany for supplying the vinyl for us to record.
 Thats how rare the record is!
 We had to get it shipped from Germany as it was the only copy we knew of!
-Finally, and something that made Danny’s week, Simon from the Exchange recognised the tune and remembers doing the original mastering job on it 26 earlier!
-Out opf the thousands of tunes he has done since that day, its testament to the catchy vocal and riffs in ‘Petruccio’.
+Finally, and something that made Danny extremely happy, Simon from the Exchange recognised the tune and remembers doing the original mastering job on it 26 earlier!
+Out of the thousands of tunes he has done since that day, its testament to the catchy vocal and riffs in ‘Petruccio’.

 Now all we have to do is fulfil one last remaining quest for Danny… to get this record to DJ Dougal, to put those demons to rest once and for all!
 If we can meet the target, then I will personally track down DJ Dougal and give him a copy of this reissue!